JackTschetter/memory-safety-bugs-and-GDB/README.md

 - The file forward-overflow.c.
 Available in this repository under src.
 - The file int-seq.c.
 Available in this repository under src.
 - The file jit-fib.c.
 Available in this repository under src.
+- (Optional) The precompiled binary forward-overflow.
+Available in this repository under src.
+- (Optional) The precompiled binary int-seq.
+Available in this repository under src.
+- (Optional) The precompiled binary jit-fib.
+Available in this repository under src.
 - The GNU Project Debugger (GDB).

 ### Installation